The Gunny Sack

 Cut the green tissue paper into circles that measure 5 1/2 inches across and the orange tissue paper into circles that measure 4 1/2 inches across.

 The pennies make it possible to stand the pumpkins up.
-These could be made without the pennies for younger kids and put into a bowl or laid out on a tray.
+You can make them without the pennies for younger kids and put them into a bowl or lay them out on a tray.

 Wrap the tissue paper around the lollipop.
 The orange circle just reaches around the lollipop.